 This site focuses primarily on ways to cultivate lifelong mental, physical, and spiritual wellbeing.
 Everything I discuss comes from a holistic perspective.
 This means living in a way that takes your whole being into account instead of focusing solely on individual areas and challenges.
 In essence, it means making choices for you and your family that support your mind, body, spirit, emotions, and relationships as a whole.
 Because I truly believe that all these aspects of life are interconnected.
 Join me as I share everything from personal essays, podcasts, reflections on life, recipes, tutorials, and more!

-My name is Joanna Rae Lopez and first and foremost, I’m a fervent disciple of Christ and a devoted wife and mother.
-I’m passionate about ministry, holistic wellness, and simple living.
-I’m a lifelong entrepreneur skilled in writing, visual arts, and project management.
-I’ve spent a good deal of my life living with C-PTSD, BPD, Fibromyalgia, OCD, and Tourette’s syndrome, among other things, which have impacted my life’s work in many ways both beautiful and challenging.
-I blog and podcast here at Songs and Seasons and I’m the owner and artist at Norther Vine Design Co.
+My name’s Joanna Rae Lopez and first and foremost, I’m a fervent disciple of Christ and a devoted wife and mother.
+I’m passionate about women’s ministry, toxin-free living, and minimalism.
+I’ve also lived with chronic illness including C-PTSD, Borderline Personality Disorder, Fibromyalgia, Obsessive Compulsive Disorder, and Tourette’s Syndrome, among other things, for over two decades which have impacted my life’s work in many ways both beautiful and challenging.
+Professionally I’m a graphic designer, writer, and photographer.
 I’m also an independent distributor for Young Living Essential Oils, a company with products I wholeheartedly believe in.
-In my free time I can usually be found cooking, reading, writing, making art and music, or adventuring with my family outside in the beautiful Pacific Northwest!
+In my free time I love to create and cook whole food meals, sing and write music on my guitar, road trip, and adventure in the beautiful Pacific Northwest wilderness with my family!

 I believe in the ability of the human spirit to overcome adversity.